jdanielescanez/quantum-solver/README.md

     ]
 ```

 In this way, the protocol will be available both in the QuantumSolver Basic command line interface and in the web interface.
+Consider making a Pull Request for the changes to be made publicly effective.

 ### QuantumSolver Crypto